-A long local history is one of the bestselling points for community banks and credit unions.
-Whereas that national bank branch may have only appeared in your town a few years ago, your financial institution has been serving local families, individuals, and small businesses for decades.
+A long local history is often a unique selling proposition for community banks and credit unions.
+Whereas that national bank branch may have only appeared in your town a few years ago, your local financial institution has been serving the area’s families, individuals, and small businesses for decades.
 Promoting your 50, 100, 125, or 150+ years of service is always a good marketing approach but celebrating a milestone anniversary is a special opportunity to highlight your bank’s commitment to the community and show off all of the products and services you offer.
 In this article, you’ll find specific ideas for promoting a bank anniversary in order to increase brand awareness, engage with current customers and reach prospective ones, and boost community pride and employee morale.

 Update Website and Ad Copy

 This is a logical first step in promoting your bank’s anniversary.
 Before you do anything else, make sure your website logo and graphics, as well as the copy for site pages and ads, reflect your milestone year.
 For example, you could create a special anniversary logo to be used all year long.
 It should look similar to your permanent logo, while highlighting the number of years you’ve been in business.

 For example, if you’re celebrating your 150th anniversary, make sure the content on your website and ads reads something like “over 150 years” instead of “nearly 150 years.”
 These are minor edits, but they make a big difference in presenting a consistent message to your customers and community.
 Once you’ve finalized an anniversary logo, use it consistently across both digital (website, social media, local listings, ads, email) and print channels (customer statements, signage, brochures, direct mail, business cards.

 Charitable Donations and Partnerships